Experts now say it’s fine to eat fat, as long you eat the healthy kind in moderation.

 While eating a lot of anything will make you fat, regardless of how “healthy” it is, eating a lot of the right kind of fat, it turns out, can be good for you.

 Current U.S. dietary guidelines say no more than 35 percent of your daily calories should come from fat.
 However, nutrition experts from the Friedman School of Nutrition Science and Policy at Tufts University and Boston Children’s Hospital have advised the Dietary Guidelines for Americans Committee (DGAC), a group of independent scientists convened by the federal government to analyze scientific literature on nutrition, to drop restrictions on how much total fat should be consumed.

 In fact, for the first time since l980, the DGAC didn’t advise restricting total fat consumption in a technical report the group released earlier this year.
-So it won’t come as a surprise if the U.S. Department of Agriculture and the U.S. Department of Health and Human Services, agencies that look to the DGAC for guidance, also drop low fat recommendations in their new soon-to-be-published Dietary Guidelines for Americans.
+So it won’t come as a surprise if the U.S. Department of Agriculture and the U.S. Department of Health and Human Services, agencies that look to the DGAC for guidance, also drop low fat recommendations in their Dietary Guidelines for Americans.